Knuckles-Team/rom-manager/README.md

 Convert Game ROMs to Compressed Hunks of Data (CHD) file format

+Automatically generate missing .cue files for your .bin files!

 #### Why?

 CHD (“Compressed Hunks of Data”) files are compressed data files that can be used on most CD-based systems.